HE-TEADAL-PROJECT/teadal-node/docs/QuickStart.md

 First off, you should install Nix and enable the Flakes extension.

-For that connect to the machine you want to install the Teadal node to and than run follow the guide below.
+For that connect to the machine you want to install the Teadal node to and then follow the guide below.

 ```
 sh <(curl -L https://nixos.org/nix/install) --daemon